Suraj151/esp8266-framework/README.md

 The slot table is `MAX_SCHEDULABLE_TASKS`, 25 by default.
 Raising it raises every service's worst-case footprint and the factory-reset hook count along with it.

-Sorting tolerates 3 ms of clock jitter per comparison.
-A `millis_now()` that wanders further will visibly reshuffle task order between runs.
+Due-ness itself is an exact comparison against `millis_now()`.
+The 3 ms tolerance applies only in the deepest tie-break, where two tasks are equally due, level on virtual runtime and level on score, so clock jitter no longer reshuffles ordinary task order.

 ### 4.8 Promoting a task to a lane